mozilla/pkipolicy/rootstore/policy.md

 then to be considered technically constrained, the certificate MUST be Name Constrained as described in section 7.1.5 of version 1.3 or later of the [Baseline Requirements][BRs].
-The conformance requirements defined in section 2.3 apply to technically constrained subordinate CA certificates.
+The conformance requirements defined in section 2.3 also apply to technically constrained intermediate certificates.

 If the certificate includes the id-kp-emailProtection extended key usage, then to be considered technically